 This is part three of my four-part series commemorating the one-year anniversary of the Defend Trade Secrets Act.
-The series culminates with a live webcast from the Texas State Bar on May 16: “One Year of Defend Trade Secrets Act Litigation.”

 How did the Defend Trade Secrets Act change where trade secrets lawsuits get filed?